ASBESTOS. Not here. Not anywhere.

 At a Sydney Branch meeting of the MUA Bono described the experience of confronting the asbestos factory owner in his office with a sheet of asbestos produced in the factory “the boss kept telling us that asbestos was safe, that there was nothing to worry about.
 So I took a hand full of the dust from the floor blew it toward his face – he panicked and ran out of the room”.
 It was that moment Subono knew his employer was lying.

-Bono’s union SERBUK and activist labour organisation LION are together spearheading the effort to get asbestos import and production banned in Indonesia – the world’s third largest consumer of asbestos after China and India.
+Bono’s union SERBUK and activist OHS organisation LION are together spearheading the effort to get asbestos import and production banned in Indonesia – the world’s third largest consumer of asbestos after China and India.

 Above: Indonesian labour activists Bono and Darisman join the MUA for an anti-asbestos demonstration at Circular Quay in the lead up to Mayday 2016.
 Image: Jack Carnegie.